Jigsaw-Code/outline-apps/cordova-plugin-outline/README.md

 # cordova-plugin-outline

-Cordova plugin that implements a system-wide VPN to proxy device traffic over [Shadowsocks](https://shadowsocks.org/).
+Cordova plugin that implements a system-wide VPN to tunnel device traffic over [Shadowsocks](https://shadowsocks.org/).

 ## Supported Platforms

 This plugin supports Android, iOS, and macOS.
-Browser is supported for UI development/demo mode.

 ### Android
 This plugin targets Android devices running Lollipop (API 22), or higher.

 ### Apple
-This plugin targets Apple devices running iOS 11.0+ and macOS/OS X 10.11.
+This plugin targets Apple devices running iOS 11.0+ and macOS/OS X 10.11+.

 ## tun2socks

-We rely on [outline-go-tun2socks](https://github.com/Jigsaw-Code/outline-go-tun2socks) to assemble IP traffic and implement the Shadowsocks protocol: it receives all of the device’s traffic through the VPN network interface (TUN) and forwards it to a [Shadowsocks proxy server](https://github.com/Jigsaw-Code/outline-ss-server).
+Native platforms consume [outline-go-tun2socks](https://github.com/Jigsaw-Code/outline-go-tun2socks) as a library to assemble IP traffic and implement the Shadowsocks protocol: it receives all of the device’s traffic through the VPN network interface (TUN) and forwards it to a [Shadowsocks proxy server](https://github.com/Jigsaw-Code/outline-ss-server).

-outline-go-tun2socks is consumed by native platforms as a library.

 ## JavaScript API